Distribution of repeats in a superpopulation

 Overview of repeats

-Spinocerebellar ataxia 50 (SCA50) is a neurologic disorder.
-Rafehi and colleagues reported about GAA repeat expansions in intron 1 of FGF14 gene which was found in patients with adult-onset ataxia, proposing this to cause SCA50.
+Spinocerebellar ataxia 27B (SCA27B) is a neurologic disorder.
+Two independent studies were published reporting the FGF14 repeat expansion involvement in SCA27B.
+Pellerin et al. identified expanded GAA tracts in the first intron of the FGF14 gene that were associated with late‐onset cerebellar ataxia in 128 patients (Pellerin et al., 2023).
+Rafehi and colleagues reported about GAA repeat expansions in intron 1 of FGF14 gene which was found in patients with adult-onset ataxia, proposing this to cause SCA27B.
 They found 13 Australian individuals with ataxia who had repeat expansions ranging from 256 to 450 GAA-s.
 Additionally, 104 affected German individuals were analysed who had an expansion from 270 to 460 repeats (Rafehi et al., 2023).
+The majority of the patients began experiencing symptoms between the ages of 50 and 77, though a minority had symptom onset in their forties.